 Some simple tests may be done during your pregnancy checkups with your midwife or obstetrician.
 Being weighed is a form of simple testing; so is checking for sugar or protein in your urine and having your blood pressure checked.
 For more complex tests, you may need to go to a pathology clinic to have blood collected or to drop off a urine sample.

 If you are going to a maternity hospital for your pregnancy checks, there will be a pathology service located there.
 Private pathologists operate in-hospital clinics and within suburbs.
 Large maternity hospitals generally have an X-Ray department - this is where your ultrasounds will be done.

 Common Pregnancy Screening Tests

-- Blood tests will be done routinely through your pregnancy.
-At a first visit it’s common to have a blood test which checks a mother’s blood group, her iron levels and any infections and immunity to certain diseases.
+- Blood tests will be done routinely throughout your pregnancy.
+At a first visit, it’s common to have a blood test that checks a mother’s blood group, her iron levels and any infections and immunity to certain diseases.
 Also included is a check for Diabetes.

 - You are likely to have an ultrasound in your first trimester (3 months).
 This will check your baby’s size and helps to estimate their due date.
 The ultrasound will also give important information about the position of the baby, how many babies are present and if there are any early problems with their development.
 During this ultrasound, a measurement is taken from the back of the baby’s neck (nuchal translucency).
 Combined with specific blood results (from the mother), the risk of having a baby with Down syndrome is assessed.